Community Rights is about giving more decision making powers to individuals, communities and councils.

 We will determine the outcome of any submission based upon the evidence provided to us.
 However, we may, at our own discretion, seek clarification if certain matters need clarification.

-Any group considering making a nomination should therefore ensure that it complies in full with the requirements of the nomination process before it is submitted to us.
+Any group considering making a nomination should therefore ensure that it complies fully with the requirements of the nomination process before it is submitted to us.

 If any assets of community value come up for sale, the local community will be given 6 months to prepare a bid to buy the asset.
 The right to list does not apply to residential property.